ungentilgarcon/topogram-standard-upgraded/docs/ARCHITECTURE.md

 Design notes and decisions:

-- Canonical selection model: Cytoscape is treated as authoritative for network state.
-Map and charts dispatch canonical JSON objects ({ group: 'nodes'|'edges', data: { id } }) to selection handlers so the parent can reconcile with `cy` and DB objects.
+- Canonical selection model: Selection flows through a Cytoscape-like adapter contract implemented by each network renderer.
+Map and charts dispatch canonical JSON objects ({ group: 'nodes'|'edges', data: { id } }) to selection handlers so the parent can reconcile with `cy`/adapter and DB objects.
 - Persisted UI flags: small flags (panel pins etc.) are stored in `localStorage` under keys like `topo.selectionPanelPinned`.
 - CSV import/export: the project standardises on a 20-field CSV layout (see `DATASET.md`) with strict filename/title sanitization.

 Where to start reading the code

+1. `imports/client/ui/components/network/GraphWrapper.jsx` — mounts Cytoscape, Sigma or Reagraph based on prop or `?graph`.
-1. `imports/pages/TopogramDetail.jsx` — main wiring and updateUI handler patterns.
+2. `imports/pages/TopogramDetail.jsx` — main wiring and updateUI handler patterns.
-2. `imports/components/geoMap/*` — how the map translates clicks into canonical selection events.
+3. `imports/components/geoMap/*` — how the map translates clicks into canonical selection events.
-3. `imports/components/SelectionPanel/*` — export CSV and selection UI.
+4. `imports/components/SelectionPanel/*` — export CSV and selection UI.
-4. `imports/api/*` — collections and schema files for the dataset structure.
+5. `imports/api/*` — collections and schema files for the dataset structure.

+### GraphWrapper and adapters

+`GraphWrapper.jsx` is the single integration surface for network views.
+It accepts Cytoscape-style `elements`, an optional `layout`/`stylesheet`, and an `impl` override (or reads `?graph`).
+It mounts one of:

+- Cytoscape wrapper (legacy)
+- `sigma/SigmaAdapter.js` (Graphology + Sigma v3)
+- `graphAdapters/reagraphAdapter.js` (lazy facade) which delegates to `reagraph/ReagraphAdapter.js` (lightweight parity shim)

+All adapters expose a minimal Cytoscape-like imperative API used by the app: `on/off/once`, `nodes/edges/elements`, `$`-style filtering for simple selectors, `select/unselect`, `fit/zoom/center/animate`, and a `layout().run().on('layoutstop')` pattern.
+See `docs/SELECTIONS.md` for details and test plan.

 ## MapApp Builder (exported bundles)